bryanlimy/CSC207HFlightApp/README.md

 # Flight App from Software Design Final Project

-Before the application is run, some files located in the PIII directory must be pushed to the internal storage directory located at:
+Before the application is run, some files located in the Testing Files directory must be pushed to the internal storage directory located at:
-/data/data/<app name>/files/
+/data/data/app_name/files/

 Files to push to device:
 - passwords.txt